 Though born in America, Irish actor Patrick McGoohan rose to become the number-one British TV star in the 1950s to 1960s era.
 His parents moved to Ireland when he was very young and McGoohan acquired a neutral accent that sounds at home in British or American dialogue.
 He was an avid stage actor and...

-Robert Francis Vaughn was born on November 22, 1932 at Charity Hospital in New York City.
-The son of show-business parents, his father, Walter, was a radio actor and his mother, Marcella, was a stage actress.
-Robert came to the public's attention first with his Oscar-nominated role in The Young Philadelphians
+Robert Francis Vaughn was born on November 22, 1932 at Charity Hospital in New York City, the son of show business parents, Marcella Frances (Gaudel) and Gerald Walter Vaughn.
+His father was a radio actor and his mother starred on stage.
+Robert came to the public's attention first with his Oscar-nominated role...

-This remote, rather morose and, as a result, intriguing Viennese talent was born in 1922, not far from the birthplace of "Waltz King" Johann Strauss, and christened Oskar Josef Bschließmayer.
+Remote, somewhat morose and, as a result, intriguing, Viennese talent Oskar Werner was born in 1922, not far from the birthplace of "Waltz King" Johann Strauss, and christened Oskar Josef Bschließmayer.
 His parents divorced when he was fairly young.
-While growing up in school, performing in plays aroused a deep desire to act...
+While growing up, Oskar found performing in school plays helped draw out a deep yearning to act...

 Noted these days for his dashing, sporting, jet-setter image and perpetually bronzed skin tones in commercials, film spoofs and reality shows, George Hamilton was, at the onset, a serious contender for dramatic film stardom.
 Born George Stevens Hamilton in Memphis, TN, on August 12, 1939, the son of gregarious Southern belle beauty Ann (Stevens) Potter Hamilton Hunt Spaulding...